open5e/open5e/source/monsters/tome-of-beasts/W/white-ape.rst

 on a DC 14 Constitution saving throw or contract the arcane wasting disease (see sidebar).

 ..
-Sidebar:: Hey!
-Stuff is missing!
+Sidebar:: Has something wasted away?!
    :class: missing

-   The sidebars in Tome of Beasts are not Open Game Content, so we can't include the details in arcane wasting disease here.
+   No, but the sidebars in Tome of Beasts are not Open Game Content, so we can't include the details of the Arcane Wasting Disease here.

-   Feel free to make up your own very serious disease with the same name!
+   Feel free to make up your own very serious disease that can only be passed on by spellcasters, and which causes them to wither away over time!

 **Claw.** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target.
 *Hit:* 15 (2d10 + 4) slashing damage.